reyestech/NMAP-Runbook/README.md

 <br /> <br />

 Tips:  <br />
-- <b > Use caution when scanning networks you don't own or haven't been authorized to scan.
+- <b > Please be sure to use caution when scanning networks you don't own or haven't been authorized to scan.
-- <b > Refer to the Nmap documentation and community resources for advanced usage and best practices.
+Please take a look at the Nmap documentation and community resources for advanced usage and best practices.
 - <b > Regularly update Nmap and its scripts to benefit from the latest features and vulnerability checks.
 <br /> <br />